sftpgo/docs/docs/tutorials/sftpgo-google-cloud.md

 - Additional storage backends: Amazon S3 (Compatible), Azure Blob Storage, other SFTP servers.
 - PGP encryption/decryption.
 - Advanced automation through the EventManager.
-- Plugin for Geo-IP filtering via plugins.
+- Geo-IP filtering via plugin.
-- Plugin for event publishing to systems like Amazon SNS, RabbitMQ, NATS, Kafka, and other publish/subscribe platforms.
+- Event publishing to systems like Amazon SNS, RabbitMQ, NATS, Kafka, and other publish/subscribe platforms via plugin.

 :information_source: We also offer SFTPGo Standard and Professional editions, both based on the open-source version of SFTPGo.
 These editions were introduced before the availability of SFTPGo Enterprise and remain fully supported.
 However, we recommend transitioning to the Starter or Premium tiers to take full advantage of the enhanced features and improved performance provided by SFTPGo Enterprise.